Liel Abada

-Liel Abada (ליאל עבדה, /lɪˈɛl/ lih-EL; born 3 October 2001) is an Israeli professional footballer who plays as a winger or as a forward for Scottish Premiership club Celtic and the Israel national team.
+Liel Abada (ליאל עבדה, /lɪˈɛl/ lih-EL; born 3 October 2001) is an Israeli professional footballer who plays as a winger or a forward for MLS side Charlotte FC and the Israel national team.

 Early and personal life

 Abada was born in Petah Tikva, Israel, to a family of Mizrahi Jewish descent.
 At the age of 13, his first manager in Maccabi Petah Tikva took Abada's father Ronen and him to celebrate his Bar Mitzvah in Barcelona.
 His younger brother Orel Abada is also a footballer who plays for Hapoel Ra'anana.
 Abada is observant and does not play football on the Jewish high holiday of Yom Kippur.

-He has been in a relationship with his Israeli girlfriend Bar Rashti since 2020, after three months separated they have returned to each other since June 2022.
+Except for a three-month period in 2022, he has been in a relationship with Israeli Bar Rashti since 2020.

 Club career

 Maccabi Petah Tikva

 Abada made his professional debut for Maccabi Petah Tikva in the Israel State Cup on 22 August 2019, coming on as a 63rd minute substitute against Hakoah Amidar Ramat Gan, in a match that ended in a 4–1 home win for his team.
 On 9 September 2019, he scored his first senior Israeli Liga Leumit goal in the 90th minute against Bnei Sakhnin, that finished as a 1–1 home draw for Maccabi Petah Tikva.
 On 30 August 2020, Abada scored his first Israeli Premier League goal, which coincided with his team's 86th minute winning goal, earning his side a 1–2 away victory over Maccabi Tel Aviv.